 Glutamic acid is classified as an excitatory neurotransmitter.
 This means that it stimulates the target cell to action.
 While not the only excitatory neurotransmitter, it is considered to be the most important in mammalian brains.
 A majority of cells in the nervous system are equipped with glutamate receptors.

 Glutamate is important for cognition and learning.
 However, it must be present in the right amounts.
-Normally, the body regulates the amount of a neurotransmitter to enter the nerve cell and excite it to stimulate a response, then quickly clears the neurotransmitter away.
+Normally, the body regulates how neurotransmitters enter the nerve cell and excite it to stimulate a response.
+Then the body quickly clears the neurotransmitter away.
 When there is an overabundance of excitatory neurotransmitters, and/or they are allowed to stay too long, the nerve cell can remain in an excited state.

 In foods, glutamates can occur either bound to a protein or free.
 Most of the naturally-occurring glutamate in foods is bound to other amino acids.
 However, it’s possible for glutamates to break away and exist “free” as isolated versions of the molecule.

-The body normally can regulate its glutamate and glutamine (a closely related amino acid that the body makes from glutamic acid exposure because it’s only the free version of the molecule that acts to excite the nerve cells.
-When more free glutamine is needed, the body manufactures only as much as it needs from naturally occurring bound glutamates and glutamines in the diet.
+The body normally can regulate its glutamate and glutamine (a closely related amino acid that the body makes from glutamic acid exposure because it’s only the free version of the molecule that acts to excite the nerve cells).
+The body manufactures only as much as it needs from naturally occurring bound glutamates and glutamines in the diet.

 What are the health effects of MSG?

-Here’s where most of the controversy surrounding MSG lies.
-It’s well-documented that in certain sensitive individuals, eating foods seasoned with MSG can result in various uncomfortable symptoms, most notably headaches, flushing, sweating, numb sensations, heart palpitations, nausea and weakness.
+Here is most of the controversy.
+It’s well-documented that in certain sensitive individuals, eating foods seasoned with MSG can result in various uncomfortable symptoms, most notably headaches, flushing, sweating, numbness, heart palpitations, nausea, and weakness. (source)

-- Obesity (in fact, MSG is used to induce obesity in lab animals)
+- Obesity (it’s used to induce obesity in lab mice)